CALLING ALL GIRL GUIDES & BROWNIES – WHERE ARE YOU NOW?

 Girl Guides SA is keen to engage with past Guides and Brownies to inspire today’s girls and young women now seeking the same adventure, fun and friendships they enjoyed.
 From running a Guide Unit to contributing your expertise and experience in other ways we would love to hear from you.

-The first 50 stories will have opportunity to join past Girl Guide, Michelle Lensink, Minister for Human Services, responsible for communities and social inclusion, social housing, disabilities, women, youth and volunteers, at Parliament house on Friday 21 February 2020.
+The first 50 stories will have opportunity to join past Girl Guide, Michelle Lensink, Minister for Human Services, responsible for communities and social inclusion, social housing, disabilities, women, youth and volunteers, at Parliament House.

 The aim of the campaign is to update guiding history and enhance plans for the future, Girl Guides SA is reconnecting with, and collecting guiding and life stories of past SA Brownies and Guides.